jlinoff/rsa_demo/README.md

 in a local module named `rsa_demo` that is bundled as a wheel that is released in a local `pipenv` environment.

+The theory behind RSA including descriptions of Fermats Little Theorem, the Extendend Euclidean Algorithm, Bezout's Identity, modulus arithmetic, factoring complexity and the host of other concepts and history related to the RSA algorithm are not discussed here because there are so many great resources on the web.
+My hope is that you will find and read the references and then compare them to the implementations here.

 ### Important Disclaimer
 The goal is purely pedagogical.
 Do not try to use it for any production work.
 It is too slow and it is not secure (see the